slidevjs/slidev/docs/themes/write-a-theme.md

 Syntax highlighting colors are also provided in the theme.
 We support both [Prism](https://prismjs.com/), [Shiki](https://github.com/shikijs/shiki).
 For more information please refer to [the syntax highlighting docs](/custom/highlighters).

 You can support either one of them, or both.
-Refer to the default theme for configurations examples [`./styles/code.css`](https://github.com/slidevjs/slidev/blob/main/packages/create-theme/template/styles/code.css) / [`./setup/shiki.ts`](https://github.com/slidevjs/slidev/blob/main/packages/create-theme/template/setup/shiki.ts).
+Refer to the default theme for configuration examples [`./styles/code.css`](https://github.com/slidevjs/slidev/blob/main/packages/create-theme/template/styles/code.css) / [`./setup/shiki.ts`](https://github.com/slidevjs/slidev/blob/main/packages/create-theme/template/setup/shiki.ts).

 Also, remember to specify the supported highlighters in your `package.json`